Frequently Asked QuestionsArchitecture FAQ

 Do you work with stylist and what defines your art direction?

 Depending on the project I might call upon a stylist for propping and decisions on furniture arrangements.
 However most projects might not call upon the presence of a dedicated stylist.
 In such instances I will personally handle all the moving of furniture and items that are necessary in order to create a photographic sense of flow.
-This is a very important part of my workflow, what might not be obvious to the non-photographer in terms of positioning of items like chair, tables sofas and so on, can make or break a evocative picture.
+This is a very important part of my workflow, what might not be obvious to the non-photographer in terms of positioning of items like chairs, tables sofas and so on, can make or break a evocative picture.
 Furniture are not just geometrical shapes but also suggest direction and can project particular emotions when viewed in certain angles and positioned appropriately in a composition.

 Anything that does get moved in the property will be put back exactly where it was before.
 Pictures are taken of rooms before any rearrangements are made and after the shoot everything goes back into the place it was found.